VedAstro/VedAstro/README.md

 STEP 2

 From the above step, list of Event Data is generated.
-Is occuring logic of each Event Data is called with time slices, generated from a start time & end time (inputed at runtime).
+The occurrence logic of each Event Data is called with time slices, generated from a start time & end time (entered at runtime).
 An Event is created if IsOccuring is true.
 This's a merger of Time and EventData to create an Event at a specific time.
 This Event is then used